gomako/covid-19-face-shield/README.md

-# Covid 19 face shield
+# Covid 19 Face Shield/Visor For Stackable 3D Printing On Single Nozzle Printer

 This is my version of the shield from [3dverkstan.se](https://3dverkstan.se/protective-visor/) that stacks well on my single nozzle 3D printer (Creality CR205) using PLA.
 I am very new to 3D printing and there is a *lot* of information out there, but this is what works for me.
 Mainly I didn't realise that you literally left a small gap between the rows and that space is what causes the weak link between rows that allows you to snap the visors apart without haveing to clean up a load of support material.